 The threat: The Trump Administration announced plans to stop using the social cost of carbon when evaluating the cost and benefits of regulations, a step which would tip the scales against climate and health protections.

 New and updated oil and gas operations must now deploy commonsense technologies and practices to limit waste and cut pollution.
 These standards will protect communities from smog-forming and toxic pollution also released from these operations.

 Gutting common sense methane standards would put these benefits at risk:

 - 40 million Metric tons of carbon dioxide equivalent pollution removed10

 - 210,000 Tons of smog forming pollution avoided11

-The threat: Even those these rules have been in effect for a year, Trump’s EPA is expected to propose to gut key health and waste reducing provisions of these protections in the coming weeks.
+The threat: Even those these rules have been in effect for a year, Trump’s EPA has proposed to gut key health and waste reducing provisions of these protections.

 - Combining EPA Regulatory Impact Analyses for all following rules

 - EPA Final Ozone NAAQS Regulatory Impact Analysis